none-None1/BFFuck/README.md

 BFFuck currently has these disadvantages:
 1. It's numbers are 8 bit numbers.
 2. The program it generates is unoptimized.
-3. The program has some of bugs (e.g. You can use "end while" instead of "endwhile", but that shouldn't be allowed).

 The repository contains some examples, including a cat program and an A+B program.